bird-house/birdhouse-deploy/birdhouse/components/README.rst

 * Can autodeploy deploy the PR from ``master`` branch, the stable reference point?

   * This could fail if some changes in the PR are incompatible with autodeploy.
-For example: ``./birdhouse-compose.sh`` calls some binaries that do not exist in the autodeploy docker image.
+For example: ``birdhouse compose`` calls some binaries that do not exist in the autodeploy docker image.

 * Can autodeploy be triggered again successfully, after the PR is live?